 The heat of a bell pepper measures 0 on the Scoville Heat Units scale, which is used to measure the "heat" of peppers.
 A jalapeño pepper scores 2,500 to 5,000 on the same scale.

-Pepper spray, however, ranges from 2 million units for commercial self-defense use to 5.3 million Scoville units for police-issue pepper spray.
+The heat of pepper spray, however, ranges from 2 million units in commercial pepper sprays, marketed for use in self-defense, to 5.3 million Scoville units for police-issue spray.

 This same ingredient also forms the basis of bear spray, which reduces attacks during human encounters with bears.